Nathan-Dinh/arknights-web-scrapper/README.md

 **Disclamer**:
 This is for educational and demonstrative purposes.
-I have no affiliation with the site and neither I nor the software would be held liable for any consequences resulting from its use.
+I have no affiliation with the site and neither Neither I nor the software would be held liable for any consequences of its use.

 ## Installation